marijnh/Eloquent-JavaScript/00_intro.md

 # Introduction

-{{quote {author: "Ellen Ullman", title: "Close to the Machine: Technophilia and its Discontents", chapter: true}
+{{quote {author: "Ellen Ullman", title: "Close to the Machine: Technophilia and Its Discontents", chapter: true}

 We think we are creating the system for our own purposes.
 We believe we are making it in our own image...
 But the computer is not really like us.
 It is a projection of a very slim part of ourselves: that portion devoted to logic, order, rule, and clarity.